nhlong1512/dotnet-core-must-know/SendEmail/README.md

-# Send an Email via SMTP with MailKit
+# Sending an Email via SMTP with MailKit
-## Install & Run
+## Installation & Run
-### Config info EmailSettings
+### Configure EmailSettings Information
-To run the project, you need to provide the following information in the **appsettings.json** file.
+To run the project, you need to provide the following information in the `appsettings.json` file.

 ```cs
 "EmailSettings": {